Chart Color Schemes

 Hurstville - Central lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of November 2025, Hurstville - Central's population is approximately 14,787.
-This figure reflects a growth of 2,741 people since the 2021 Census, which reported a population of 12,046.
-The increase was inferred from the estimated resident population of 14,199 in June 2024 and an additional 763 validated new addresses since the Census date.
-This results in a population density ratio of 12,022 persons per square kilometer, placing Hurstville - Central in the top 10% of national locations assessed by AreaSearch.
-The area's growth rate of 22.8% since the 2021 census exceeded both the SA4 region (5.5%) and the SA3 area, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 88.9% of overall population gains during recent periods.
+Hurstville-Central's population is approximately 14,838 as of February 2026.
+This figure represents an increase of 2,792 people (23.2%) since the 2021 Census, which recorded a population of 12,046.
+This growth is inferred from the estimated resident population of 14,199 in June 2024 and the addition of 770 validated new addresses since the Census date.
+The resulting population density is 12,063 persons per square kilometer, placing Hurstville-Central among the top 10% of locations assessed by AreaSearch, indicating high demand for land in the area.
+Hurstville-Central's growth rate exceeds that of its SA4 region (7.6%) and the state, positioning it as a growth leader since the 2021 Census.
+Overseas migration accounted for approximately 88.9% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections, released in 2022 with a base year of 2021, are utilized.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Hurstville - Central is forecasted to have a significant population increase in the top quartile of national statistical areas, with an expected expansion of 4,379 persons reflecting a total increase of 25.6% over the 17 years.
+By 2041, Hurstville-Central's population is forecasted to increase by 4,379 persons based on the latest annual ERP population numbers, reflecting a total increase of 25.2% over the 17-year period.

 Frequently Asked Questions - Population